chimera-linux/turnstile/README.md

 It is possible to configure the sessions to linger, so the user services will remain up even after logout.
 This can be done either per-user, or globally.

-Note that session peristence relies on rundir creation being enabled, as in the other case the daemon cannot know whether the other management solution is not deleting the rundir, and many user services rely on its existence.
+Note that session persistence relies on rundir creation being enabled, as in the other case the daemon cannot know whether the other management solution is not deleting the rundir, and many user services rely on its existence.
 This can be manually overridden with an environment variable, at your own